kyma-incubator/examples/personservice/README.md

 ```

-After that again issue a POST against `/api/v1/applicationconnector/registration`.
+After that issue a POST against `/api/v1/applicationconnector/registration/automatic` with a new "Connect URL".
+For details refer to [automatic flow](#Automatic-Pairing-with-Kyma).
+Unlike before this needs to be executed in Postman (or any other REST client) as the URL is secured now.
 Before doing so, acquire a new JWT Token as described before and supply it in an Authorization header.
 Now your registration should be updated and all lambda calls will acquire a token from the service and supply it for the outbound calls.

 ### Test the Service